Russell’s historic tool re-surfaces

 To his disbelief, a Chisholm engineering teacher has found a tool he made 40 years ago at Dandenong Tafe.

-Russell Morrison had just helped a student with machine alignment using a master square tool.
-Then as he put the tool back he discovered something.
+As Russell Morrison helped a student with machine alignment using the master square tool, before putting it back he discovered something.

 “I was in disbelief, did someone plant this?
 It was very surreal.
 I was very surprised,” Mr Morrison said.